RaRa-digiLab/enb-curator/docs/columns.md

 **MARC source**: 710\$a, 710\$b

-The corporate_unit field is combined from two MARC subfields that contain the corporate unit and subordinate unit, respectively.
+The corporate_unit field is combined from two MARC subfields that contain the corporate unit and subordinate unit, respectively (see `MARCrecordParser.handle_corporate_subfields()` in `.src/python/convert.py`).
 The latter are enclosed in square brackets after the name of the main organization (e. g. `Eesti Põllumajanduse Akadeemia [Maaparanduse kateeder]`).

 ## series_statement